damonlynch/showinfilemanager/README.md

 # Show in File Manager

-**Show in File Manager** is a platform independent Python module to open the system file manager and optionally select files in it.
+**Show in File Manager** is a Python package to open the system file manager and optionally select files in it.
 The point is not to _open_ the files, but to _select_ them in the file manager, thereby highlighting the files and allowing the user to quickly do something with them.

 Plenty of programs expose this functionality in their user interface.
 On Windows terms like "Show in Windows Explorer", "Show in Explorer", and "Reveal in Explorer" are common.
-Cross-platform programs use terms like "Open Containing Folder" or "Open in File Browser".
+Cross-platform programs use terms like "Open Containing Folder" or "Open in File Browser":

 ![Show in Windows Explorer](https://github.com/damonlynch/showinfilemanager/blob/main/.github/photomechanic-win.png)
 ![Open containing folder](https://github.com/damonlynch/showinfilemanager/blob/main/.github/documentviewer-gnome.png)

 The command results in the file manager opening, ideally with the files selected:

 ![Peony file manager](https://github.com/damonlynch/showinfilemanager/blob/main/.github/peony-kylin.png)

 With Show in File Manager, your Python program or command line script can do the same, with minimum effort from you.
+Although this package provides several functions to assist in identifying the the system's file managers, in most circumstances you need to call only one function, the function `show_in_file_manager`,and it should just work.

+This package aspires to be a platform independent, but it currently supports Windows 10/11, Linux, and WSL.
+Contributions to make it work on all major platforms are welcome.

 ## Rationale

-This module solves the following problems:
+This package solves the following problems:
  - What is the operating system's stock file manager?
  - What is the user's choice of file manager?
  - Is it best to use the stock or user's choice of file manager?